 Defenders of the Faith: Charles V, Suleyman the Magnificent, and the Battle for Europe, 1520-1536 by James Reston Jr. Holy Roman Emperor Charles V and Turkish sultan Suleyman the Magnificent were remarkably similar.
 Each was a poet; each was the most powerful man on his continent; each was called Defender of the Faith.
 The epic clash between the two young rulers shook the world and ended the Renaissance.

 Suleiman the Magnificent: Scourge of Heaven by Antony Bridge.
 An account of the sultan's impact on Christian Europe from 1520 to the 1560s.

 Roxolana in European Literature, History and Culture edited by Galina I. Yermolenko.
 The first book-length scholarly study of the significance of Roxolana, the Ukrainian harem slave who became the legal wife and advisor of Suleiman the Magnificent.

 Suleyman the Magnificent by J. M. Rogers and R. M. Ward.
 This catalogue includes over 160 treasures from the British Museum and the Turkish national collections, demonstrating Suleyman's magnificence in the eyes of his successors, for whom his reign appeared a truly golden age.

 The Age of Suleyman the Magnificent by Esin Atil.
 Catalogue of an exhibition at The National Gallery of Art in Washington, DC.
-From Alibris.

 The Sultan's Harem by Colin Falconer.
 Novel about Ottoman sultan Suleyman the Magnificent and the women of his vast harem, including Hürrem (Roxelana), a Tartar girl from the Russian steppes, sold into slavery.